himJJong/TIL/README.md

 ***
 The February TIL is a summary of java and django rest api (School Project and my study)
 ***
-The March TIL is a summary of Algorithm study(Programmers coding test) and TECHEER club
+The March TIL is a summary of Algorithm study(Programmers coding test) and TECHEER Side Project